Macky Sall: National honours

-Foreign Honours
+Foreign honours

-Other Achievements
+Other achievements

 President Sall was awarded the 2020 Sunhak Peace Prize for successfully shortening the presidential term from seven to five years and reviving the economy through transparent policies.

-President Sall received the American Academy of Achievement’s Golden Plate Award in 2022.
+President Sall received the American Academy of Achievement's Golden Plate Award in 2022.

+In 2023, Sall was appointed as Special Envoy for the Paris Pact for People and the Planet (4P) by French President Emmanuel Macron.
+He resigned from the position after leaving the presidency in October 2024, citing conflict of interest with his candidacy in upcoming parliamentary elections.